ditschedev/nuxtjs-ghost/README.md

 ```

 ## Configuration
-The plugin needs an api key of your site and its endpoint url.
+The plugin needs an API key of your site and its endpoint URL.
 Optionally you can pass the version of the Ghost API you want to use.
-Typically the endpoint for your api is your sites hostname.
+Typically the endpoint for your API is your sites hostname.

 To set these values you have two options:
 1. Use the default module options